 You can print off an I-Spy sheet and map from the Gift To Nature website, if you are the sort of person who organises activities weeks in advance.
 The rest of us can make do with trying to read it on our phones whilst walking round.

 The views are decent, though I wouldn't say they are as spectacular as some parts of the Isle of Wight.
-However, there's a nice willow sculpture in the middle which you can run around.
+However, there's a nice willow sculpture in the middle that you can run around.

 Search for Golden Hill Fort on your sat nav and park in the free car park.